Sightseeing in Pokhara

 Ratna Mandir, a former Nepalese royal palace near Phewa Lake in Pokhara, was constructed in 1956 by King Mahendra for his wife Ratna.
 Covering 56,468 square meters, it now welcomes both locals and tourists as a visitor attraction.
 Entrance tickets are available at the palace’s main gate.

-Situated on a hilltop overlooking Phewa Lake, the World Peace Pagoda (Shanti Stupa) is a symbol of peace and harmony.
-The white pagoda offers panoramic views of Pokhara Valley and the surrounding mountains.
+Situated on a hilltop overlooking Phewa Lake, the World Peace Pagoda is a symbol of peace and harmony.
+The site offers panoramic views of Pokhara Valley, the lake, and the Annapurna mountain range.
+Visitors can reach the pagoda by hiking through forest trails, by road, or by combining the visit with a boat ride across the lake.

 Bindabasini Temple: